Acute Pancreatitis

 Systemic inflammatory response

 Importantly, the severity of systemic illness does not always parallel the degree of pancreatic necrosis seen on imaging.
-Some patients with limited structural damage develop profound systemic instability, while others with extensive necrosis may initially appear more stable, highlighting the dominant role of inflammatory response rather than anatomy alone.
+Some patients with limited structural damage develop profound systemic instability, while others with extensive necrosis may initially appear more stable.
+This highlights the central role of the inflammatory response in determining clinical outcomes, rather than the extent of anatomical damage alone.

 Progression to pancreatic insufficiency